ing-bank/lion/docs/components/inputs/form/overview.md

 - Registration mechanism for form controls
 - Accessible out of the box

-For more information about fields that are designed for `lion-form`, please read [form system](../../../docs/systems/form/overview.md).
+For more information about fields that are designed for our `form`, please read [form system](../../../docs/systems/form/overview.md).

 ## Installation